lwsrbrts/Pwsh-Opto-Docker/README.md

 pwsh-opto:latest
 ```

-* `-h` will set the hostname which is used for the Pushover notifications.
+* `-h` will set the hostname which is used in the Pushover notifications, naming the sensor that is emitting the notification.
-* `--privileged` is used to ensure the RasPberry Pi can access the GPIO pins.
+* `--privileged` is used to ensure the Raspberry Pi can access the GPIO pins.

 ### Review logs from a container